Ad5001/LogarithmPlotter/README.md

 - [npm](https://npmjs.com) (or [yarn](https://yarnpkg.com/)), go to the `common` directory, and run `npm install` (or `yarn install`).

 You can simply run LogarithmPlotter using `python3 run.py`.
-It automatically compiles the language files (requires `lrelease` to be installed and in path), and the JavaScript modules.
+It automatically compiles the language files (requires `pyside6-lrelease` to be installed and in path), and the JavaScript modules.

 If you do not wish do recompile the files again on every run, you can use the build script (`scripts/build.sh`) and run `python3 build/runtime-pyside6/LogarithmPlotter/logarithmplotter.py`.